petrosDemetrakopoulos/ethairballoons/README.md

 ```

 As you can see you can very easily create a new ethAirbaloons provider by setting only 2 arguments.
-The fist one is the URL of the Ethereum blockchain provider that you want to use (in the example it is set to a local `ganache-cli` provider),
+1) the URL of the Ethereum blockchain provider that you want to use
+(in the example it is set to a local `ganache-cli` provider),
-and the second one is the path where you want to save the automatically generated smart contracts of your models.
+2) the path where you want to save the automatically generated smart contracts of your models.